So where were we…

-The problem of trying to mimic others is you don’t know if they are on the right path or if they have thought through an end game.
+The problem with trying to mimic others is that you don’t know if they are on the right path or have thought through an end game.

 Growth for growth’s sake isn’t a sustainable strategy.
 Not in a business that has one person doing all the work.